York College Research Requirement

 - Click on Request Account.

-- Your username and a password will be emailed to you immediately.
+- Your login information (username and password) will be emailed to you immediately.
 (If not, please check your Spam folder and make sure to allow notifications from firstname.lastname@example.org).

-- Make a note of the 5-digit Participant ID you are assigned when you create your account.
+- Make a note of the anonymous Identity Code you are assigned when you create your account.
+This is a number containing 5 or 6 digits and is different from the username and password you use to log in.
 Research administrators will need this code to assign your credits.

 - Log-in with your username and password as they were sent to you (you can change your password after you log-in).

 - Please do this once only!
 If you forget your username and password or make a mistake when entering any of your information, do not create another account!
-Instead, contact the Research Pool Manager for help retrieving the information you initially entered.
+Instead, contact the Research Pool staff at ResearchPool@york.cuny.edu for help retrieving the information you initially entered.